Lordan Zafranović: Work

-In his long and productive career, Zafranović succeeded in realizing his films without betraying his creative vision and professional ethos, against all odds.
-He has been praised as "one of the great masters of modernism" (Dina Iordanova), "one of the great masters of Yugoslav film", and "a Mediterranean classic whose films can be compared with those by Angelopoulos, Bertolucci or Liliana Cavani" (Ranko Munitić), whereas his enemies denounced him as a "regime's director" indulging in "manierism" (Nenad Polimac).
-British-Bulgarian film researcher Dina Iordanova correctly states that his "main occupation has been to explore the pressures experienced by ordinary people under extreme historical circumstances.
+In his long and productive career, Zafranović succeeded in realizing his films according to his creative vision and professional ethos, against all odds.
+His FAMU peer Rajko Grlić calls him "one of the biggest talents of Croatian film, one of the rare directors with a 'feeling for film', with what in the field of music is called the absolute pitch".
+Others have praised him as "one of the great masters of modernism" (Dina Iordanova), "one of the great masters of Yugoslav film", and "a Mediterranean classic whose films can be compared with those by Angelopoulos, Bertolucci or Liliana Cavani" (Ranko Munitić).
+If his enemies denounced him as a "regime's director" indulging in "manierism" (Nenad Polimac), Grlić sees him as "the only Croat director whose films have grown organically from the Mediterranean iconography - from that sun, salt, poverty, sweetish baroque catholic kitsch, and the bitter world of black and red ideologies".
+British-Bulgarian film researcher Dina Iordanova asserts that his "main occupation has been to explore the pressures experienced by ordinary people under extreme historical circumstances.
 His films challenge the deepest foundations of nationalism and question the justification of historical violence."
-As in the case of other authentic and free thinking Yugoslav directors, namely Dušan Makavejev or Želimir Žilnik, Zafranović's films often caused controversy.
+As is the case with other Yugoslav directors, namely Dušan Makavejev or Želimir Žilnik, Zafranović's films often caused controversy.
 This culminated in his occupation with the crimes of the NDH and the Ustaše during World War II and his documentaries Jasenovac: The Cruelest Death Camp of All Times (1983) and Decline of the Century: The Testament of L.Z.
 (1993) about the war crimes trial against NDH Minister of Interior Andrija Artuković.
-His rich and eminent opus is currently rediscovered throughout the former Yugoslavia and beyond, also in Croatia.
-As Jasna Nanut puts it, Lordan Zafranović's work as a whole awaits critical valorization as "an indispensable and essential part of Croat cinematography."
+According to director Jasna Nanut, Zafranović's work as a whole awaits critical valorization as "an indispensable and essential part of Croat cinematography."